-For pupils transferring to another setting, the SENDCo (Julie Brookes/Katie Green) are responsible for making sure that all records regarding SEND are transferred as soon as possible.
+For pupils transferring to another setting, the SENDCo (Katie Green) is responsible for making sure that all records regarding SEND are transferred as soon as possible.
 Where possible the SENDCo should also meet the SENDCo at the receiving setting to discuss any particular issues and the kinds of support and intervention that the child has been getting so far.